Counting algebraic tori over $\mathbb{Q}$ by Artin conductor: Introduction

-In the opposite direction, Kl\"uners \cite{Klu05} found a counterexample $G = C_3 \wr C_2 \cong S_3 \times C_3 \leq S_6$ for Malle's conjecture.
-T\"urkelli \cite{Tur15} proposed a modified version of Malle's conjecture (with the same $a(G)$ and the different $b(K, G)$) which takes into account Kl\"uners' counterexample and agrees with the heuristics for function field case.
-Alberts \cite{Alb19} provided more evidences that T\"urkelli's modification is correct.
+In the opposite direction, Klüners \cite{Klu05} found a counterexample $G = C_3 \wr C_2 \cong S_3 \times C_3 \leq S_6$ for Malle's conjecture.
+Türkelli \cite{Tur15} proposed a modified version of Malle's conjecture (with the same $a(G)$ and a different $b(K, G)$) which takes into account Klüners' counterexample and agrees with the heuristics in the function field case.
+Alberts \cite{Alb21} provided more evidences that Türkelli's modification is correct.